 - 1 tablespoon unsalted butter

-- 3 cups all-purpose flour
+- 1 1/2 cups (200g) all-purpose flour

-- 2 tablespoons sugar
+- 2 tablespoons coconut sugar

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- 1 cup (2 sticks) unsalted butter , cold, cut into cubes
+- 1 cup (226g) unsalted butter , cold, cut into cubes

 - 2 eggs , whisked

-- 2-3 tablespoons milk
+- 1 tablespoon milk

 - 1 egg , whisked

 - sugar for sprinkling

-- The filling.
-In a medium saucepan, melt the butter over medium-low heat.
+- In a medium saucepan, melt the butter over medium-low heat.
 Stir in the pumpkin puree (I used homemade), brown sugar, cinnamon, nutmeg, cloves, vanilla, and salt and cook on low heat, stirring often, until the sugar has completely dissolved and the mixture becomes thick and darker in color.
 Taste for sugar and spices and adjust to your taste, if necessary.
 Remove from heat and let cool to room temperature.

 - Gather the dough into a ball.
-If dough doesn't stick together, add milk, 1 tablespoon at a time, until a ball can be formed.
-Knead the dough on a floured surface for a few minutes (add more flour as you knead, if it's extremely sticky).
-Form dough into 4 balls, wrap in plastic wrap and place in the refrigerator to chill for around 30 minutes.
+If it doesn't stick together, add another tablespoon of milk until a ball can be formed.
+Knead the dough on a floured surface for a few minutes (add more all-purpose flour as you knead, if it's extremely sticky).
+Form the dough into 4 balls, wrap in plastic wrap and place in the refrigerator to chill for around 30 minutes.
 A chilled dough is easier to handle.